 As a starting point, an optimal number of sales cases is more than 100 sales cases with an outcome.
 The outcome does not have to be binary, such as a lost or won sales case, and can also state that the deal was “postponed” or the customer “bought two products out of five”.

 Even 100 sales cases can result in good predictions and around 90% accuracy.

 In an ideal situation, your data includes information about

-- Deal sources.
+- Deal source.
 Are your deals based on social media activities, advertising, or were the contacts manually added to your CRM system?

-However, often just the basic information companies have in their CRM systems is enough.
+Even though the more data the better, often the basic information companies have in their CRM systems is enough.
 To ensure the suitability of our model for your business, we offer new customers a free test period that states in black and white what level of accuracy we can achieve with your data.